ritwik12/Blog/_posts/2020-08-15-Innovation.md

 ---

 <p style="text-align:justify;">
-Following your heart and doing something other than the usual</p>
+Those imaginations look better when introduced with practicality.
+Following your heart and doing something unusual is what we all crave for.
+Making Fiction a reality and naive ideas an incredible Innovation.
+We want things in a different way by following the regular way.
+Instead of Innovating, we are wagging the usual way.</p>

 <h3>Innovation</h3>